RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.util.log.navigation/-fragment-navigation-logger/on-destination-changed.md

 Logs a new navigation destination with arguments.

 Invoked when the current destination or its arguments changes.
+Logs info message by [Timber](https://jakewharton.github.io/timber/docs/5.x/timber/timber.log/-timber/index.html) and [ScreenShown](../../me.khruslan.tierlistmaker.util.analytics/-screen-shown/index.md) event by [analyticsService](analytics-service.md).

 #### Parameters